 Prior to project closeout, the SHMO and HMGP Global Match team will coordinate a final inspection for compliance.
-If documentation, inspections, and/or other supporting documentation reveal issues or problems with the performance of the work or documentation of the work, the HMGP Global Match team will collaborate with the subrecipient to correct all noted deficiencies prior to closeout.
+If documentation, inspections, and/or other supporting documentation reveal issues or problems with the performance of the work or documentation of the work, the HMGP Global Match team will collaborate with the subrecipient to address all identified deficiencies prior to closeout.